zrythm/zrythm/doc/user/getting-started/system-requirements.rst

 focus on the most used ones.
 See the matrix below for support status of each platform.

-○: Supported
+o: Supported
-△: Untested
+^: Untested
-×: Not supported
+x: Not supported

 .. list-table:: Platform support matrix
    :header-rows: 1